-Lawmaker proposes special courts, speedy trial for rapists
+Lawmaker proposes Special Courts, speedy trial for rapists

 A member of the House of Representatives, Rep. Miriam Onuoha, has recommended the setting up of Special Courts to ensure speedy trials and conviction of rapists in the country.

-The lawmaker who represents Isiala Mbano/Onuimo/Okigwe Federal Constituency of Imo State spoke with journalists at the weekend in Abuja.
+Onuoha who represents Isiala Mbano/Onuimo/Okigwe Federal Constituency of Imo State spoke with journalists in Abuja.

-Also read: Rape: Group urges parents to be children’s first source of information on sex

-“I will also suggest that a Special Court should be set up, to try and convict rape offenders”, she suggested, adding that ” rape cases should be speedily tried and convicted”.
+“I will also suggest that a Special Court should be set up, to try and convict rape offenders (rapists)”, she suggested, adding that ” rape cases should be speedily tried and convicted”.

-The lawmaker who represents her Constituency on the platform of the All Progressives Congress, APC, also called on the Federal government to take the I of mental illness, more seriously.
+The lawmaker who represents her Constituency on the platform of the All Progressives Congress, APC, also called on the Federal government to take the issue of mental illness, more seriously.

 She linked the incessant cases of rapes in the country, to growing mental illnesses in the country.